jacksonh/VRXVerbalExpressions/README.md

 VRXVerbalExpressions
 ====================

-An Objective-C implementation of Verbal Expressions
+An Objective-C implementation of [VerbalExpressions](https://github.com/VerbalExpressions)

 ## Installation
 For now, just drop in the .h/.m files.
 In the near future I will add to CocoaPods